NOAA-GSL/SENA-c_sw/ref/README.md

 ### Machines that use modules to manage software

 You may need to load modules for your compiler, NetCDF, and/or cmake before following the steps above.
+For example:

-For example, "module load intel netcdf cmake".
+ `module load intel netcdf cmake`

 ### Machines that do not use modules to manage software

-If NetCDF is not installed in a standard location where cmake can find it, you may need to add the paths where your NetCDF and NetCDF-Fortran are installed to the CMAKE_PREFIX_PATH variable.
+If NetCDF is not installed in a standard location where cmake can find it, you may need to add the paths where your NetCDF and NetCDF-Fortran are installed to the `CMAKE_PREFIX_PATH variable`.
 For example:

-export CMAKE_PREFIX_PATH=$CMAKE_PREFIX_PATH:/path/to/netcdf:/path/to/netcdf-fortran
+`export CMAKE_PREFIX_PATH=$CMAKE_PREFIX_PATH:/path/to/netcdf:/path/to/netcdf-fortran`

 ### Building on a Mac

 By default, gcc points to the clang compiler on Mac.
 The clang compiler is not yet supported.
 To use the GNU compiler on Mac, depending on how the GNU compiler was installed, you may need to specify the c compiler name as gcc-$version.
-For example: gcc-10
+For example: `gcc-10`
 ## Testing the kernel

 To run the test suite (from the build directory):